Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

 \subsection{Recovering Known Invariances}

-To validate whether the model is capable of learning appropriate invariances, we construct datasets that have been augmented by known sets of transformations.
-We consider a fully-rotated, partially-rotated, scaled, translated, and the original dataset and inspect the invariance parameter vector $\boldsymbol{\eta} = [\eta_1, \eta_2, ..., \eta_6]^T$ over the training trajectory.
-In \cref{fig:invariance-trajectories}, we show the values of the vector components corresponding to translational, rotational, scale, and shear invariances of an MLP model during training on different versions of MNIST.
-As reference, a dashed line shows the amount of invariance that we imposed on the datasets.
-We observe that the model is capable of quickly selecting the correct vector component for each particular problem, as well as the right amount of invariance.
-On the regular dataset, we find that the model learns translational invariance, which can be explained by translational variation in the dataset itself.
+To assess the invariances learned by our method \ourmethod , we can inspect the learned invariance parameters.
+The invariance parameter vector $\boldsymbol{\eta} = [\eta_1, \eta_2, ..., \eta_6]^T$ describes affine invariances with components corresponding to x-translation, y-translation, rotation, horizontal and vertical scaling, and shearing~(\cref{app:technical-appendix}).
+As an MLP has little symmetry encoded in the architecture itself, we expect $\augmentation$ to almost correctly recover the invariances.
+In \cref{fig:invariance-trajectories}, we plot the trajectories of each vector component over the course of training for an MLP model on different transformed MNIST datasets.
+As reference, we show the amount of invariance that was imposed on each dataset as a dashed line.
+From the figure, we can observe that for each dataset, \ourmethod learns the correct invariance as well as the amount of each invariance.
+To some extent, the model also learned translational invariance on the regular MNIST dataset which can be explained by intrinsic translational invariance of the dataset.

+Other network architectures have certain symmetries already built-in to some extent (e.g., translational equivariance of convolutional layers).
+Yet, we find that \ourmethod is also capable of inferring the correct invariances with such larger and other network architectures and on a variety of datasets in \cref{app:additional-augmentation-trajectories}.
+In \cref{app:approximations}, we further show that cheaper Hessian approximations, such as the diagonal \ggn instead of \kfac and empirical Fisher (\ef) instead of \ggn lead to worse performance for invariance learning.
+This suggests that our extension of \kfac to invariant neural networks is necessary for sufficient invariance learning.
+While \citet{immer2021scalable} find that diagonal approximations can suffice for learning regularisation hyperparameters, this does not apply for the more complex invariance parameters considered here and more accurate approximations tend to increase performance.